Knowledge is distributed — so knowledge systems must be too

 Wholly owned by a registered nonprofit with transparent governance

-Global webs of subsidiaries with opaque ownership structures and contracting processes
+Global webs of subsidiaries with opaque ownership structures and contracting chains

 Governance